AqwamCreates/DataPredict/docs/API/Models/RecurrentNeuralNetwork.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

 * activationFunction: The activation function to be used in hidden layer.
-Available functions are "sigmoid", "tanh", "ReLU", "LeakyReLU" and "ELU".
+Available functions are "Sigmoid", "Tanh", "ReLU", "LeakyReLU" and "ELU".

 * targetCost: The cost at which the model stops training.